So empowerment is not the way company will generate an engaged workforce. What could it be?

-- Self-management creates messy processes (as if processes in business were good nowadays…)
+- Self-management does not create messy processes (as if processes in business were good nowadays…)

-- People take decisions that only profit them
+- People do not take decisions that only profit them

 You may want to implement self-management but be confused about how to do it.
 I also saw employers implementing self-management without realizing that they did not implement self management but:

 - Let employees on their own with no vision

 - No planned communication

 - Expecting people to do thing a certain way

 Self-management is not a magic wand

 Self-management is easy to understand but difficult to implement because we have to be conscious of our conditioning, mental models and belief.
 Each individual can flourish in self-development when we truly understand what it means for each one of us.